 consider actions that occur in the comma-separated list of action names NAMES to be internal.
 This setting only affects the option –divergence.

 run with NUM threads (default=1).
 With multiple threads the stack size on a Mac is limited which can lead to bus errors.

 append timing measurements to FILE.
 Measurements are written to standard error if no FILE is provided

-keep at most NUM states in todo lists; this option is only relevant for breadth-first search, where NUM is the maximum number of states per level, and for depth first search, where NUM is the maximum depth
+keep at most NUM states in the todo list; this option is only relevant for highway search, where NUM is the maximum number of states per level per thread.

 do not display warning messages

 display intermediate messages up to and including level

 display help information